prerit2803/Pulse-Bot/Bot.md

 ## 3 Use Cases

-### Use Case 1: Tentative blocking of a buggy code committer

-**1. Preconditions:**
-+	Personal access token for GitHub repositories must be available to the bot.
-+	Bot must have administrator access to the organization.

-**2. Main Flow:**
- User commits code to the repository [S1], User will be removed temporarily from the collaborator of the repository [S2], Manual intervention from admin will be required to add the user back as collaborator [S3].

-**3. Subflows:**
-	[S1] User commits broken code and exceeds the threshold for a day.
-	[S2] User requests for push access after a day.
-	[S3] If user is blocked, bot can added it back after 24 hours, otherwise an admin must manually add user.

-**4. Alternative Flow:**
-	[E1] No user is present who exceeds the number of broken commit threshold.

-### Use Case 2: Create a new branch with healthy code and lock it down until master branch is unstable.
+### Use Case 1: Create a new branch with healthy code and lock it down until master branch is unstable.

 **1. Preconditions:**
 + Personal access token for GitHub repositories must be available to the bot.